[Feature] Russia's grey war in Ukraine prompts fatigue

 The LPR tower tells people Ukraine is in ruins and its army is perpetrating war crimes.

-The Ukraine tower tells them Ukraine is doing well and that it wants peace.
+The Ukraine tower says Ukraine is doing well and that it wants peace.

 Klymenko recalled being in Kiev one day when a relative who lived in the LPR phoned him to say she had seen news that the US had raised its flag over the Ukrainian parliament.

-"I knew it wasn't true, but I still went to the parliament to see with my own eyes," he said, in a sign of the fascination that Russia's propaganda can create.
+"I knew it wasn't true, but I still went to the parliament to see with my own eyes," he said, in a sign of the fascination that Russian propaganda can create.

 Russia also brings in EU friends to spread its stories.

-Nicolas Dhuicq, a French far-right politician who went via Russia to the DPR last November, told EUobserver in January that "an old man" there told him "five of the most beautiful girls in his village [were] raped by the Azov battalion [a Ukrainian unit]".
+Nicolas Dhuicq, a French far-right politician who went via Russia to the DPR last November, told EUobserver in January that "an old man" there said "five of the most beautiful girls in his village [were] raped by the Azov battalion [a Ukrainian unit]".

 When asked where and when the alleged crime took place, Dhuicq said: "I don't know ...
 I just let him [the old man] talk, he was crying".